 In Dallas Buyers Club, on the other hand, viewers are invited to feast on a veritable buffet of Rayon's pain.
 She is going to die before the film's conclusion.
 Before she does, however, she must visit her long-disapproving father one last time.
 In going to him, Rayon seeks not just financial help, but her father's approval of her personhood.
 This final act of approval-seeking is painful to watch, and we the viewers are supposed to eat it up greedily.

-Rather, the problem is that where they portray male and masculine characters as self-determined, film and television writers choose to write female and feminine characters as creatures who, from adolescence to adulthood, hinge their senses personhood on the approval and expectations of their fathers.
+Rather, the problem is that where they portray boy characters as self-determined, film and television writers choose to write girl characters as creatures who, from adolescence to adulthood, hinge their senses personhood on the approval and expectations of their fathers.

 It is okay for these characters to grapple with insecurity, to falter and make mistakes—even for them to be unlikeable and actually immoral at times—on their realistically ceaseless journeys of self-discovery.
 It is even okay for them to seek approval from their fathers.
 Girls, women, and feminine folks, I'm sure, have long wanted and will continue to want realistically written and relatable characters.

-However, it's also okay for youth and adult female and feminine-of-center characters to display legitimate self-governance.
+However, it's also okay for girl and women characters to display legitimate self-governance.
 In fact, in the late 2010s, it's preferable.

 This essay was originally published on September 10, 2017.
 It has since been revised for clarity.